 Insurance

-I hate to be macabre with you here, but make sure you have repatriation insurance (shipping your body back to your home country if you were to pass away).
+I hate to be macabre with you here, but make sure you have evacuation coverage (in the event of a natural disaster) and repatriation insurance (shipping your body back to your home country if you were to pass away).
 Gulp.
 It happens.
-A friend of my cousin once drove to Washington State to attend a rock concert, hit a moose with his car and died.
+A friend of my cousin's once drove across the border to Washington State to attend a rock concert, hit a moose with his car and died.
 He had health coverage at home in Canada, but hadn’t thought of purchasing repatriation insurance for travel (even for a 2-hour drive across the border).
 His parents were forced to REMORTGAGE THEIR HOME just to get their son’s body back to Canada.
 Insane.

 HABITS